Unshakable Dreams

 "That Schultz fellow seemed genuine enough!"

 I did not quite believe him.
 Ted was inclined to keep his contacts to himself.
 During my two years in Monash, he had not effected a single introduction to aid me in my research work.
 What then had motivated this generous help to a total stranger?
 It seemed best to wait for a clearer explanation.
 If you did not push, Ted tended to confide.
-After brooding for a few minutes, he said with averted eyes: "Also, I wanted a chance for an invitation to Barnes.
+After brooding for a few minutes, he said with averted eyes.
+"Also, I wanted a chance for an invitation to Barnes.
 For a public lecture.
 I thought he would see the point.
 I told him I was coming over."

 Obviously, Alisdair had not taken the hint.
 I thought that, in reality, this must have been due to circumstances rather than to a wish to outmanoeuvre Ted.
 Alisdair simply lacked the authority and the influence to return a favour.